stanleybak/hylaa/README.md

 Hylaa (**HY**brid **L**inear **A**utomata **A**nalyzer) is a verification tool for system models with linear ODEs, time-varying inputs, and possibly hybrid dynamics.
 The latest version of Hylaa is always available on our github repository at https://github.com/stanleybak/hylaa .
 A website for Hylaa is maintained at http://stanleybak.com/hylaa .

-The code was mostly written by Stanley Bak with input from Parasara Sridhar Duggirala.
+The code was mostly written by Stanley Bak (http://stanleybak.com) with input from Parasara Sridhar Duggirala (http://engr.uconn.edu/~psd).
 Hylaa is released under the GPL v3 license (see the LICENSE file).
 It has been approved for public release (DISTRIBUTION A: Approved for public release; distribution unlimited #88ABW-2016-5976, 22 NOV 2016).

 ### Introduction ###